 Why Donald Trump Winning The Election Is No Surprise

-Why does everyone seem so surprised that Donald Trump won the election?
+Why did everyone seem so surprised when Donald Trump won the election?
 I had my confidence level between the two candidates as 50:50 and was absolutely unconvinced that either candidate had the better chance of winning.
 I, like others around me during the time of the voting, were mesmerised by the little red and blue dots (each one representing a state) taking over the yet-undecided grey spots on CNN’s website.
 What was more interesting is that, when you clicked on one of the dots, you were able to drill down into the counties and see what was happening in near-real time.
 What was staggeringly clear was that the counties without the big cities were pretty much turning all red bar a few.
 This, of course, represents a far greater area than those in the cities.
 Yes, those rural areas containing those little towns in the prairies complete with dying businesses on the main street due to many undergoing the great exodus to the cities along with the proliferation of supermalls on the outskirts of the town.
 As an aside, I remember one of my favourites sayings by Thomas Jefferson,

-“When we get piled upon one another in large cities, as in Europe, we shall become as corrupt as Europe.”
+“When we get piled upon one another in large cities, as in Europe, we shall become as corrupt as Europe.” – Thomas Jefferson

 I am sure that many of you have seen some of these sad dying towns.
 I certainly have and, believe me, you do not have to venture very far away from some of these cities to see what they are like.
 Many of these small towns are in the middle of, usually, large open tracts of land with much of the populace living off the land whether it be farming, forestry, fishing, and so on.
 A great many of you might be familiar with just how difficult it is to survive off the land just so, in order, to get that bottle of milk or that carton of eggs to your breakfast table.
 You only have to read one of many books about this subject, try, for example, Fast Food Nation by Eric Schlosser (give the movie a miss though).
 Now I’m not saying that the rural community would necessary pick red (Republican) in every election since US election history, but in this case, it so happens to be red because it represents a change from what it is now.
 These people are disenfranchised and whether the change is, indeed, for the better or for the worse, it is, regardless, a change.